-If you are a single parent with full custody of your children, you are entitled to child support payments from the noncustodial parent.
+If you're a single parent with full custody of your children, then you're likely entitled to child support payments from the noncustodial parent.
 These payments, which are usually made on a monthly basis, are based on the child's needs and the parent's income.
-But you may have to locate a parent first in order to enforce a child support order, especially if he or she has attempted to avoid the financial responsibility of raising children (often referred to as a "deadbeat parent").
+But you may have to locate a parent first in order to enforce a child support order, especially if they've attempted to avoid the financial responsibility of raising children (often referred to as a "deadbeat parent").

 Regardless of your state's laws, the best way to find an elusive noncustodial parent is to gather as much personally identifying information as possible.
 If the parent is a former spouse, some of this information may be easier to find.
 The following types of information may help state authorities or caseworkers find an otherwise unresponsive parent:

 Additionally, the Federal Parent Locator Service (FPLS) maintained by the Office of Child Support Enforcement (a division of the U.S. Department of Health & Human Services) assists state child support programs by collecting data from various sources.
 State agencies use data compiled through the FPLS to establish paternity and find deadbeat parents.

 Finding a Deadbeat Parent: State Procedures and Tactics